TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging.rst

 #. :class:`FileHandler` instances send messages to disk files.

-#. :class:`~handlers.BaseRotatingHandler` is the base class for handlers that
+#. :class:`~handlers.BaseRotatingHandler` is the base kundi for handlers that
    rotate log files at a certain point.
 It is not meant to be  instantiated directly.
 Instead, use :class:`~handlers.RotatingFileHandler` or :class:`~handlers.TimedRotatingFileHandler`.